meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-06.md

 [< Previous Challenge](./Challenge-05.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-07.md)

-***This is a template for a single challenge.
-The italicized text provides hints & examples of what should or should NOT go in each section.
-You should remove all italicized & sample text and replace with your content.***

 ## Pre-requisites

 Complete Challenge 5 to have a working understanding of implementing an API.